2011 Japan Series

 Chunichi continued to display the weakest offense in Japan Series history, getting blanked on just four hits, losing out to Softbank.
 Their pitchers again fared pretty well, posting the third-lowest ERA by the losing squad in a Japan Series.

 Hiromitsu Ochiai tried Daisuke Yamai, the only man to pitch a perfect game in a Japan Series (2007).
 This time, he was not as sharp.
 He battled Toshiya Sugiuchi evenly through two.
 In the bottom of the third, though, he let RF Hitoshi Tamura, CF Yuya Hasegawa and C Katsuki Yamazaki all reach with none out.
 Masato Kobayashi relieved but walked SS Munenori Kawasaki to force in a run.
+It was the second bases-loaded walk in Series annals, following Ryuzo Yamasaki in 1986.
 In the 4th, Softbank scored off reliever Maximo Nelson.
 He walked DH Nobuhiko Matsunaka.
 After two outs (one a sacrifice bunt), Kawasaki was intentionally walked.
 Yamazaki then delivered a RBI single.